 Easter in Paris is becoming a habit.
-This was our third Easter in Paris in five years and we are definitely creatures of habit with our favourite places to visit in Paris off the tourist trail.
-We were staying as guests of Eurocamp at International Maisons-Laffitte holiday parc and spent Easter Saturday and Easter Sunday exploring Paris.
+This was our third Easter trip to Paris in five years and we are definitely creatures of habit with our favourite places to visit in Paris off the tourist trail.
+We were guests of Eurocamp to review International Maisons-Laffitte holiday parc and spend Easter exploring Paris.

-For more detailed explorations of the best Paris patisseries to follow on Instagram and the coolest neighbourhood in Paris I found 20 years ago check the list beneath this post.
+For more detailed explorations of the best Paris patisseries on Instagram and the coolest neighbourhood in Paris I found twenty years ago, check the list beneath this post.
 First here’s the potted version what we got up to and includes a few things that might otherwise have been missed.

 Ted is a massive fan of the Paris Metro and I’m keen to boost my step count.
 So our days were a mix of lots of walking and short hops on the train!

 10am: Leave Eurocamp at Maisons-Laffitte and take RER train to Auber, the station closest to Galeries Lafayettes and other department stores on Boulevard Haussman – Paris’s answer to Oxford Street.

 11am: Walk around Place du Madeleine and visit Fauchon which had been closed on my previous trip.
 It’s still under refurbishment as was Hediard over the road so I will do this area justice another time.
 Fauchon sells the most incredible eclairs that feature heavily in my eclairs and choux Pinterest board whilst Hediard sells lots of teas, coffees and preserves.

 12 noon: The roof of Galeries Lafayettes boasts the best FREE view of Paris taking in the Eiffel Tower, Sacre Coeur, Pompidou Centre and much more.
 Like many Paris photo opportunities, it’s also selfie stick central.
 In more clement weather there is a cafe and champagne bar open up there.
 Department stores are also a handy place for a family loo break.